webpro-nl/knip/packages/docs/src/content/docs/reference/faq.md

 ```

 In this example, the `style-loader` and `css-loader` dependencies should be
-dependencies found in Webpack configuration, handled by Knip's Webpack plugin.
+dependencies found in webpack configuration, handled by Knip's webpack plugin.

 ## What does Knip look for in source files?